Disgruntled fans of Glasgow Celtic blamed player Nir Bitton for the defeat, hurling insults that included “dirty Jew bastard” and “Zionist rat.”

 By Ben Cohen, The Algemeiner

-Top Israeli professional soccer player Nir Bitton was subjected to a torrent of anti-Semitic abuse on social media over the weekend from fans of the Scottish club he plays for, Glasgow Celtic.
+Top Israeli professional soccer player Nir Bitton was subjected to a torrent of anti-Semitic abuse on social media last month from fans of the Scottish club he plays for, Glasgow Celtic.

 With the score still at 0-0 eight minutes earlier, midfielder Bitton was shown the red card for a foul on Rangers striker Alfredo Morelos, whom referee Bobby Madden judged was poised to score the match’s opening goal.